christianwach/commentpress-ncfr/README.md

 Commentpress Child Theme
 ========================

-This is a basic child theme for [*CommentPress Core*](https://github.com/IFBook/commentpress-core) which demonstrates how to override various stylistic elements of the *CommentPress Responsive Theme*.
+This is a basic child theme for [*CommentPress Core*](https://github.com/IFBook/commentpress-core) which demonstrates how to override various stylistic elements of the *CommentPress Default Theme*.
 Use it as a "starter pack" for creating your own look and feel.

-Please note: this child theme only works with the *CommentPress Responsive Theme*.
+Please note: this child theme only works with the *CommentPress Default Theme* supplied with the *CommentPress Core* plugin.
 Please make sure that *CommentPress Core* is properly installed before using it.

 ## Installation ##

 Please install and activate the theme by doing the following:

-1. Unzip the .zip file and, if needed, rename the enclosing folder so that the theme's files are located directly inside `/wp-content/themes/commentpress-ncfr`.
+1. Unzip the .zip file and, if needed, rename the enclosing folder so that the theme's files are located directly inside `/wp-content/themes/commentpress-child`.
 2. Activate the theme.
 3. Visit settings pages and configure theme.